 Additionally, benzo withdrawal produces what is known as a “rebound effect.”
 This means the cessation of benzodiazepines triggers the onset of anxiety symptoms.
-This can become overwhelming, causing a person to use again just to stop feeling anxious.
-The back and forth of using and then attempting detox is extremely dangerous and, in many cases, deadly.
+These symptoms are overwhelming and sometimes drive people to use again in order to cope with their symptoms.
+This painful cycle of drug addiction is extremely dangerous and, in many cases, deadly.

 Benzodiazepine Withdrawal Phases

 According to the National Library of Medicine, benzodiazepine detox must be able to manage three major phases of the withdrawal process from benzodiazepines.

 - One to four days after discontinuation of benzodiazepines often results in rebound effects, such as insomnia and increased anxiety.